 3. Ride the Duquesne Incline

-4. Nationality Rooms in the Cathedral of Learning
+4. Our Favorite Unique Thing to Do In Pittsburgh: Nationality Rooms in the Cathedral of Learning

-per person.
 To begin your tour you will need to acquire keys and the map from a ground floor room that is labeled Nationality Rooms.
 I would allocate at least one to two hours to see everything, especially with the audio guide.
-This was on of my favorite unique things to do in Pittsburgh and highly recommend it.
+This was one of my favorite unique things to do in Pittsburgh and highly recommend it.

 Bonus: Venture to the neighboring Carnegie University and check out some of the unique public art and museums located around this campus.